Fan Foot ($2200 machine makes feet for $10 fan)

 Fan Foot ($2200 machine makes feet for $10 fan) by spot1984 is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure spot1984 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure spot1984 would love to see what you've printed.
+Please document your print and share a Make with the community.